GabeMeister/shallowsandbox/README.md

 # Shallow Sandbox

 A sandbox application to test out new things.
+Couldn't think of a better name.